tiberius7777/R-numtheory/README.md

 - pollard_rho(n): Pollard's rho algorithm for prime factorization of large numbers

 ##To do:
-- Within the pollard_rho function
+- Within the is.prime function, can sieve(n) be used rather than primes.below.
+Should improve performance
 - Check for prime numbers > 10⁶